-It’s the second dream I’ve had like this, where I’m in a mall that makes me feel claustrophobic.
-A few nights ago, I was in also in Coburg – a theme, then, too – but a different one again: not the Coburg from last night’s dream and not the real one either.
-This one is much more depressing, populated by people that I seem to know are unemployed and who slink around the corridors, resting or lying against the walls, languid and downtrodden.
+A few nights ago I also dreamt of being in a shopping centre in Coburg, but a much more depressing one, populated by people that I seem to know are unemployed and who slink around the corridors, resting or lying against the walls, languid and downtrodden.
 Down a long corridor, I come to a bank (or at least a cashier’s desk) where a hundred or so people have lined up for something.
 They look impatient and annoyed and, although I know I should be joining the queue, I can’t bring myself to do it as I know the wait will annoy me, too.
 I say, ‘fuck this’ to myself and walk away.

 Also on the theme of claustrophobia, I recently dreamt that I was living with AH in an immense apartment building, tiered or wedge-shaped in structure, like a giant set of steps.
 I’m out on our balcony, and below me, I catch sight of a couple who look a lot like our real-life neighbours, A and B, who we like very much.
 I speak to them and they invite us for dinner.
 We go down and eat on their balcony, which although exactly the same as ours, I think is better for some reason.
 Afterwards, they tell us that they have a great view from the second storey of their apartment.
 We go inside and follow them up a spiral staircase that becomes increasingly narrow as we climb.
 I eventually reach a point where the space is so tight that I get stuck between the wall and the balustrade.
 I call for help, but the others have disappeared.
 I struggle and struggle to free myself, but the more I do so, the tighter I become wedged in and, finally, I come to the horrifying point of being completely immobilised.